 Statistical analysis: Data was analysed by using IBM.SPSS 19.0 version to investigate the relationship between quantitative variables.

-Results: On the basis of these results, patients with Kennedy’s class III were found to be the most prevalent among all the groups (55%).
+Results: The results showed the patients with Kennedy’s class III were found to be the most prevalent among all the groups (55%).
 The most common modification in all the groups was class III modification I (26%).
 It was also found that Kennedy’s class III was founded more in the age group of 31-40 with 54.4% in the maxillary arch and 47.2% in the mandibular arch.

-Conclusion: The findings of this study show that the commonly found Kennedy’s classification is Kennedy’s class III and the large number of one tooth missing were found in the younger group of population.
+Conclusion: The findings of this study show that the Kennedy’s class III were most commonly occurring and were found to be more predominant in younger group of population.

 Key words